Losant/omnibelt/README.md

 - What is this `method :: Type -> Type` stuff?
 It's [Hindley-Milner Notation](https://drboolean.gitbooks.io/mostly-adequate-guide/content/ch7.html).
 - Since most methods are striaght from the source, refer to the [Ramda](http://ramdajs.com/docs/) and [Lodash/FP](https://github.com/lodash/lodash/wiki/FP-Guide) on their respective sites.
-- Docs and examples for the Losant utils are colocated with the utility's definition.
+- Docs and examples for the `omnibelt` methods are colocated with the method's definition.
 When contributing a new function, please provide docs (and tests).

 ## Docs

-[JSDoc definitions](https://github.com/jsdoc3/jsdoc) at the top of each of the `losant` module functions should be kept up to date and are meant to describe the usage of each function in detail.
+[JSDoc definitions](https://github.com/jsdoc3/jsdoc) at the top of each of the `omnibelt` module functions should be kept up to date and are meant to describe the usage of each function in detail.
 From these doc comments, a documentation site is generated using the [Docdash](https://github.com/clenemt/docdash) template.

 #### Viewing